a-projects/go-memorycache/README.md

 	// create cache instance
 	cache := memorycache.New(memorycache.MemoryCacheOptions{
 		// periodic records clearing, every 15 min
+		// if not set, then it does not start
 		CleanupInterval: time.Minute * 15,
 		// cache entries limit, recods
+		// if not set, then unlimited
 		LimitEntries: 65_536,
-		// file name used to restore data from disc when app is restarted
+		// file used to restore data from disc when app is restarted
+		// if not set, it does not restore
-		StoreFile: "cache.bin",
+		FileName: "cache.bin",
 	})

 	// retrieve an item from cache by key "foo"